Z-Dip: a standardized measure for data modality assessment: Results

 \subsection{Threshold Calibration}

 Under the null hypothesis of unimodality, the Z-Dip is approximately normally distributed with mean zero and unit variance.
 If this normal approximation were exact, a two-tailed 5\% significance level would correspond to the canonical threshold $z = 1.96$.

-However, empirical simulations reveal that the null distribution of the Z-Dip values is slightly right-skewed (Fig. \ref{fig:fig1}, panel A).
-Even after standardization, minor deviations from normality persist, likely due in part to the numerical estimation of $\mu_N$ and $\sigma_N$.
-As a result, adopting the theoretical $z = 1.96$ cutoff could yield a false-positive rate marginally above the nominal 5\% level.
+However, empirical simulations reveal that the null distribution of the Z-Dip values is slightly left-skewed (Fig. \ref{fig:fig1}, panel A).
+Even after standardization, which enforces centering and variance normalization, but does not impose Gaussianity, minor deviations from normality persist, likely due to the inherent skewed nature of the classical Dip statistic.
+As a result, adopting the theoretical $z = 1.96$ cutoff could yield false-negative rates marginally above the 5\% level.

 To ensure robustness across sample sizes, we estimate the Z-Dip threshold corresponding to $p = 0.05$ empirically.
-For each $N$, we compute Dip-based $p$-values and corresponding Z-Dip scores for a large ensemble of null samples, then identify the Z-Dip value at which $p = 0.05$.
+For each $N \ge 20$, we compute Dip $p$-values and corresponding Z-Dip scores for a large ensemble of null samples, then identify the Z-Dip value at which $p = 0.05$ via linear interpolation.
 Bootstrap resampling provides confidence intervals for each estimated threshold.
-These values are highly consistent across $N$, with upper bounds ranging narrowly around 1.97.
-We therefore adopt a conservative universal cutoff $z = 1.975$, corresponding closely to the theoretical $1.96$ threshold while ensuring that the nominal Type I error rate is not exceeded for any sample size.
+These values are highly consistent across $N$, with upper bounds ranging narrowly around $1.85$, indicating that the residual dependence of the standardized statistic on sample size is minor.
+We therefore adopt a conservative universal cutoff $z = 1.85$, corresponding closely to the theoretical $1.96$ threshold while ensuring that the nominal Type I error rate is not exceeded for any sample size.
+The choice to calibrate the threshold only on samples having $N \ge 20$ is due to the greater variability of the scores at lower sample sizes, where the coarser approximation of the empirical distribution and the reduced resolution of the Dip statistic lead to more unstable Z-Dip values and less reliable threshold calibration.